sooriyaarachchi/pybites.github.io-src/content/ipaddress.md

 Title: Module of the Week - ipaddress
-Date: 2017-03-23 20:12
+Date: 2017-03-23 11:30
 Category: Modules
-Tags: python, tips, code, pybites, ipaddress, sysadmin
+Tags: python, tips, code, pybites, ipaddress, sysadmin, stdlib
 Slug: ipaddress
 Authors: Julian
-Summary: Intro to the ipaddress Python module.
+Summary: While playing around with code for our [post on generators](http://pybit.es/generators.html) we discovered the [ipaddress module](https://docs.python.org/3/library/ipaddress.html), part of the Standard Library.
+Such a handy little module!
 cover: images/featured/pb-article.png
-Status: Draft

-While playing around with code for our [post on generators](http://pybit.es/generators.html) we discovered the ipaddress Python module!
+While playing around with code for our [post on generators](http://pybit.es/generators.html) we discovered the [ipaddress module](https://docs.python.org/3/library/ipaddress.html), part of the Standard Library.
 Such a handy little module!

 ##What does it do?